traefik/traefik/docs/content/routing/services/index.md

 _Optional, Default=15s_

-`pingTimeout` is the timeout after which the HTTP/2 connection will be closed if a response to Ping is not received.
+`pingTimeout` is the timeout after which the HTTP/2 connection will be closed if a response to ping is not received.

 ```yaml tab="File (YAML)"
 ## Dynamic configuration